shubham0d/shubham0d/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Memory Dumping tool
+- 🔭 I’m currently working on a product for linux firmware rootkits detection
 - 🤔 I’m looking for help with ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...